nixbox/lanyon/_posts/2017-08-06-litecoin-testnet.md

 {% endhighlight %}

 The above output shows that we are connected to the testnet (two connections), the most recent block seen by the dawmon and the balance in terms of LTCT (testnet Litecoins).

+In a later post, we will continue from here and I will take you guys through setting up a solo CPU miner to mine some Litecoins on the testnet!

 -----